Freedom! 22 pubs with fab gardens

 Is there anything more British than a beer garden in the sunshine?
-Whether you want your green space near a river, meadow, fields, village or city, we’ve scoured Berkshire for the best in show.
-And, yep, I’m sure I’ve left off some goodies so if you think there’s been a disgraceful admission please let me know!
-So drinking heads on and enjoy!
+Whether you want your green space near a river, meadow, fields, village or town, we’ve scoured Berkshire for the best in show.

 The Royal Oak, Yattendon